Basically, it's the person who writes the instruction leaflet that flops out of the box when you open up a new product.

 OK, it's bit 'boys own,' but hey!
 Whatever life is really about, having a few toys can't hurt, can it?

-As of the last couple of years, I've joined the throng of old men who ride ridiculously large motorcycles.
+As of the last few years, I've joined the throng of old men who ride ridiculously large motorcycles.

 'Midlife crisis!' say the mockers.

 I started with a classy black maxi scooter (Piaggio X8 400), then a shiny silver Honda (Deauville) for the longer journeys.
 After a couple of years, both were sold for a bigger shiny silver Honda (Pan European ST1300) since I was clocking up so many miles as to prematurely age the smaller bikes.

-I missed the hope-on-and-go, buzz-down-to-the-seafront feel of the scooter, though, so I was very pleased to acquire the little 50cc Honda Sky that used to belong to my nephew.
-It had been stored under a tarpaulin since he died tragically young many years ago.
-It's now back in service and sits outside my back door for pop-to-the-shops and similar duties, and prompts me to offer an occasional prayer for poor David.
+I missed the hope-on-and-go feel of the scooter, though, so I was very pleased to acquire the little 50cc Honda Sky that used to belong to my nephew.
+It now sits outside my back door for pops-to-the-shops and similar duties.

-There's more on where I've been on two wheels here.
+There's more on where I've actually been on my two wheelers here.